Herbert Wahler

-Herbert Wahler (born 10 December 1921) served in Einsatzgruppe C and was accused of being involved in the massacre of tens of thousands of Jews in Ukraine, including at Babi Yar.
+Herbert Wahler (10 December 1921 – November 2023) was a German who served in Einsatzgruppe C and was accused of being involved in the massacre of tens of thousands of Jews in Ukraine, including at Babi Yar.
 He was included in the list of most-wanted Nazi war criminals in 2018.

 In March 2020, the public prosecutor's office in Kassel announced that Wahler would not face charges due to a lack of evidence.
 He turned 100 in December 2021.

-As of 2021, he was suspected to be the last living member of Einsatzgruppe C.
+As of 2021, he was suspected to be the last living member of Einsatzgruppe C. Wahler died in Melsungen in November 2023, at the age of 101.